SomeshRao007/CI-CD-AWS/README.md

 policy name: _AmazonEC2RoleforAWSCodeDeploy_

+Attach this pocily to your EC2 (you can do it even after creating your instance or while creating you can attach it)

 if want to create your own policy and do it refer to aws docs: https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html

 # Configure CodePipeline